melissa-koi/InstaClone/README.md

 ### By Melissa Wangui

 ## Description
-This is an application that attempts to clone the website for the popular photo app Instagram
+This is an application that attempts to clone the website for the popular photo app Instagram.

 ## Prerequisites
 * Python3.8